pytorch/glow/docs/CodingStandards.md

 suffer from many problems, including the lack of visibility, difficulty of code review, lack of testing of the branch and merge difficulty.
 Commits that go into the project need to be reviewable.
-This means that commits need to be relatively small, well documented and self contained.
+This means that commits need to be relatively small, well documented and self-contained.

 ### Add tests